• Skip to primary navigation

 Gloves:

 You need your hands free and available to hike safely.
 These gloves have grips and touchscreen-finger compatibility, perfect for taking photos with your phone.
-Best of all, they have Columbia’s Omni-Heat technology which reflects your own body back to your skin for amazing warmth.
+Best of all, they have Columbia’s Omni-Shield technology which helps keep you hands warm and dry by repelling water.

 Woman hiking on winter snowy mountains.
 Hiker looking nature landscape on winter vacations travel.